sguazt/boost-ublasx/README.md

 For instance, you can contributed by adding new features (e.g., new operations), or by fixing errors, or even by improving the documentation and adding more examples.

 If you want to contribute, please, follow these guidelines:
+* Stick to the C++ standard requirements of Boost.uBLASx.
 * Use 4 spaces instead of tabs as indentation characters.
 * Write _readable_ code to ease maintainability in the future.
 * Comment your code with Doxygen.